ROI MINDS

 5. Entertainment Most Popular Category on TikTok by Hashtag Views

-According to Statista, the most popular TikTok content categories had over two billion views as of July 2020.
+According to Statista, the most popular TikTok content categories had billions of views as of 2024.
 The most popular content category on the app was entertainment content, which presumably includes all of those lip-synching videos, and dance was the second most popular content category.

 The most popular categories overall are: